 - #1: If the customer is ranked in the Top N, it will use the Sales value.

 - #2: If the customer name is Others, it will use the average of the Sales value for all non-ranked customers.

 - #3: If the customer is not ranked in the Top N, it will return as blank.

 Copy and paste the table and turn it into a line and stacked column chart.
 Remove the Customer Rank measure (you won’t need it).

 Next, add the Average Of Other Customer Sales measure into the line values.

-Lastly, similar with the Customer Table Title measure, change the title of the visual with the Customer Chart Title measure.
+Lastly, similar to the Customer Table Title measure, change the title of the visual with the Customer Chart Title measure.

-This measure harvests the selections of the Top N and Direction slicers and combine them with static text to form the title.
+This measure harvests the selections of the Top N and Direction slicers and combines them with static text to form the title.